 “We live in such an interdependent world that no country can solve issues on his own”

-They were also some really funny anecdotes about he’s likeness to Morgan Freeman thanks to Mrs Annan and we even sang happy birthday to this gentleman if there was ever one.
+They were also some really funny anecdotes about his likeness to Morgan Freeman thanks to Mrs Annan and we even sang happy birthday to this gentleman if there was ever one.

 I then dashed off to the BFM for a much sadder yet very well organized and moving celebration in the presence of Claude Bloch, one of the very few deportees still alive who made a poignant rendition of his ordeal at the age of 15.
 He mentioned how his mother gave him life three times; during his birth, when she ordered him to wear trousers instead of shorts when they were caught by the Gestapo and when she sent him away from her when they entered the death camps.